-Application dossier for generic drug application must be submitted in International Council for Harmonisation Common Technical Document (ICH CTD) or ASEAN CTD (ACTD) format.
-All the documents must be submitted in the English language.
+The application for generic drugs shall be in the International Council for Harmonisation Common Technical Document (ICH CTD) or ASEAN CTD (ACTD) format.
+The application shall be in the English language.

 How to submit a Generic drug application?

-Application dossier is submitted online through PRISM (Pharmaceutical Regulatory and Information System.
+The applicant can submit the application through an online platform PRISM (Pharmaceutical Regulatory and Information System.
 All administrative documents under Module 1 or Part I must be submitted in soft copy in PRISM and other parts of the documents may be submitted online via PRISM or in a CD/DVD labeled with the required information.

 Timelines for screening and evaluation of GDA